-Prior to joining the DOE, Charlie worked 13 years with the investment bank JP Morgan Chase, as well as with smaller companies, establishing himself as one of the nation’s foremost experts in tax lien purchasing and financing transactions for local governments.
+Charlie worked for over 13 years with JP Morgan Chase and with a range of other small businesses, establishing himself as one of the nation’s foremost experts in tax lien purchasing and financing transactions for local governments.

-Charlie, a military veteran, received his commission from the U.S. Navy’s Officer Candidate School in Newport, RI and served five years on active duty in the Navy as a Surface Warfare Officer onboard a guided missile destroyer homeported in Norfolk, VA where he led the ship’s anti-submarine warfare division during three overseas deployments.
+A military veteran, Charlie received his commission from the U.S. Navy Officer Candidate School in Newport, Rhode Island.
+He served five years on active duty in the Navy as a Surface Warfare Officer onboard a guided missile destroyer, homeported in Norfolk, Virginia, leading the ship’s anti-submarine warfare division during three overseas deployments.

-After concluding his military career, Charlie moved to New Jersey, where he worked on a congressional staff and subsequently in various roles in three state government administrations.
-Over the next fifteen years, Charlie served as a Senior Advisor to the Office of New Jersey Governor, as the Deputy Commissioner for the New Jersey Department of Banking and Insurance, and as a Director in the New Jersey Department of Labor and Workforce Development.
+After the military, Charlie moved to New Jersey, where he worked on a congressional staff and subsequently in various roles in three state government administrations serving as a Senior Advisor to the Office of New Jersey Governor, the Deputy Commissioner for the New Jersey Department of Banking and Insurance, and as a Director in the New Jersey Department of Labor.

-Charlie was born in Massachusetts, and was raised in upstate New York.
-He holds a Bachelor’s Degree in Political Science from Princeton University.
+Born in Massachusetts, and raised in upstate New York, Charlie holds a Bachelor’s Degree in Political Science from Princeton University.